pfsense/docs/source/captiveportal/captive-portal-configuration.rst

 :Individual time limits:
  Custom time limits may be defined using two RADIUS attributes, when connecting an user :

- - ``session-timeout`` attribute will set a custom "hard timeout" for this user.
+ - ``Session-Timeout`` attribute will set a custom "hard timeout" for this user.
- - ``idle-timeout`` attribute will set a custom "idle timeout" for this user.
+ - ``Idle-Timeout`` attribute will set a custom "idle timeout" for this user.

  Both values have to be provided in seconds, and may override the value defied in the captive portal configuration, if any.